Microsoft ends support for Internet Explorer on June 16, 2022.

 A method in which downstream transmission and upstream transmission are performed in a time division manner.

 NTT believes in resolving social issues through our business operations by applying technology for good.
 We help clients accelerate growth and innovate for current and new business models.
 Our services include digital business consulting, technology and managed services for cybersecurity, applications, workplace, cloud, data center and networks all supported by our deep industry expertise and innovation.
 As a top 5 global technology and business solutions provider, our diverse teams operate in 80+ countries and regions and deliver services to over 190 of them.
 We serve over 80% of Fortune Global 100 companies and thousands of other clients and communities around the world.
-For more information on NTT, visit www.global.ntt/Open other window.
+For more information on NTT, visit www.global.ntt/.

 NTT DOCOMO, Japan's leading mobile operator with over 85 million subscriptions, is one of the world's foremost contributors to 3G, 4G and 5G mobile network technologies.
 Beyond core communications services, DOCOMO is challenging new frontiers in collaboration with a growing number of entities ("+d" partners), creating exciting and convenient value-added services that change the way people live and work.
 Under a medium-term plan toward 2020 and beyond, DOCOMO is pioneering a leading-edge 5G network to facilitate innovative services that will amaze and inspire customers beyond their expectations.

 NEC Corporation has established itself as a leader in the integration of IT and network technologies while promoting the brand statement of "Orchestrating a brighter world."
 NEC enables businesses and communities to adapt to rapid changes taking place in both society and the market as it provides for the social values of safety, security, fairness and efficiency to promote a more sustainable world where everyone has the chance to reach their full potential.
-For more information, visit NEC at https://www.nec.comOpen other window.
+For more information, visit NEC at https://www.nec.com.

 Media Contact